chrishenkel/jbulletin/README.md

-# Spring MVC and Hibernate template application
+# JBulletin - A forum built in Java using Spring and JPA

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.
+This is a medium sized project to create a Java forum using Spring and JPA.

 ## Running the application locally